PrincetonUniversity/ILAng-Doc/verification/refinement.md

 ```

 The `clock` section is only needed if you have multiple clocks.
 Currently, the tool will only handle the case where the frequency of the clock signals have a least common multiple.
 Therefore, they can be simulated using a single clock signal.
 The `clock` tells the tool how  to simulate this clock signal.
 This can be specified using either `custom` or `factor` field.
-The `custom` field are sequences 0s and 1s where you can use the similar duplicate operator as in the custom sequence of reset configuration.
+The `custom` field should be sequences of 0s and 1s where you can use the similar duplicate operator as in the custom sequence of reset configuration.
 Alternatively, you can use the `factor` section to specify how many cycles of 0s and 1s and the starting offset of each clock.

 An example of the `clock` section is provided below, where using the `factor` field and the `custom` field actually creates the same set of clock signals.